School Counseling (Master of Education)Offered by: Counseling and Development

 - A Personal Statement indicating interest in the program, experience, and career goals

-- Two Electronic Recommendation Forms: from a former or current college or university faculty member with knowledge of the applicant's academic aptitude, suitability for intended program area, and ability to form interpersonal relationships
+- Two Electronic Recommendation Forms: one from a former or current college or university faculty member with knowledge of the applicant's academic aptitude, suitability for intended program area, and ability to form interpersonal relationships

 - Official undergraduate degree transcript(s) and any graduate transcripts (Official transcripts must be sent by the institution via electronic transcript to email@example.com or via mail.
 Faxed copies are not considered official)